frenetic-lang/tutorials/10-WrapUp.md

 statistics.

   - *Frenetic* is a high-level domain-specific language for specifying SDN policies.
-In just a few, simple lines of code, you could specify routing policy and queries for multi-switch networks in a modular, compositional fashion.
+In just a few, simple lines of code, you could specify forwarding policy and queries for multi-switch networks in a modular, compositional fashion.
 The Frenetic compiler (built using Ox, of course) compiled your high-level programs in to flow tables that are installed automatically in